Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Q & A

-1) If the dough is not properly rising or not given enough time to settle the dough.
+1) The dough may not have risen properly or didn't have enough time to rest.

-3) If the naan dough is hard then naan must be hard after baking.
+3) If the dough itself is too hard, the baked naan will likely be hard as well.

-4) Use butter or ghee in naan dough the lubrication makes it soft and moist.
+4) Incorporating butter or ghee into the dough can help keep it soft and moist.

 In a preheated oven, at 220C, It will take 12 to 15 minutes to bake the naan.
 Check it with sample naan to know the standard temperature of your oven.